Adnan10101/Housing-Market/README.md

 # Housing Market
-### Predicting the prices of house in Chennai from the scraped data
+### Predicting the price of houses in Chennai from the scraped data